mikedeeno84/senior-assessment/README.md

 ## Extra Credit

 For the brave, the extra credit (implementing Promise.map) is available in `tests/extra-credit`.
+Run with `npm run extra-credit`.

 ## Getting started